Spring is here! Many people use this time to spring clean, so why not spring clean your Audition Book?

 2.)
 Have you "aged out" of using that monologue?
 Then it's time to retire it.
 Before you let it go, use it as a way to help you find new pieces.
 What was it about that piece that you chose it?
 Write those down to help guide you to find something that fits your age range, but gives you what this piece once did.

 3.)
-You don't connect with it.
+You're not connecting with them.
 We all have those pieces that we felt we should do for one reason or another, but the reality is we didn't ever really connect with it.
 GET RID OF THAT ONE!
 You need to stop trying to be a square peg jamming yourself into a round hole.
 Put your energy and attention into pieces you resonate with.